PDrifting/CBookDraft/book.markdown

 **SINGLE-ENTRANCE/SINGLE-EXIT** - As mentioned earlier in Pointers, there is the issue with Function Pointers creating a potential for unpredictable code.
 In order to simplfy the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
 Placing more than one return statement inside a Function has the potential to confuse the compiler and prevent it front creating clean bytecode.
 Make sure you do what you can to assist the compiler to create predictable and clean bytecode by ensuring simple program flow.
 Many programmers will argue this does not matter, but it does.
 You might also hear aguments that languages like GO promote the idea of multiples exits from a Function.
 Please remember, that not all compilers treat all forms of code the same.
 What works well in one language, is unlikely to be performant in others.
 C compilers are complex, they do not do well with complicated code.
 They make mistakes, and often their own internal prediction algorithms to optimise code will give up when you fail to keep the flow of your code simple.
 See the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle).
 When in doubt check your code with [Godbolt](https://godbolt.org).

 **NOTE** - No process is going to save you from mistakes you're going to make in your code based on standards, compiler warnings, or style guides.
-Based on the discussions around Functions, you are encouraged to understand that C can be an over forgiving language and pretty much take whatever you throw at it.
+Based on the discussions around Functions, you are encouraged to understand that C can be an overforgiving language and pretty much take whatever you throw at it.
 Understanding what the code is doing in C is far more important than anything you can do to generate useless warnings for mistakes you should be aware of in your code.

 [Return to Index](#index)

 #### Type Definitions

-To implement a Type Definition you must use the typedef keyword.
+To implement a Type Definition you must use the _typedef_ keyword.
 This allows you to give meaningful names to things, and stop having to type the typical longer syntax required by C.   It also allows forward declarations of things.
 Many libraries have custom Type Definitions to keep track of what specific parts of the library belongs to what.
 OpenGL comes to mind, or even just having the desire to shorten unsigned long long int to u64.
 This has excellent utility when used meaningfully.
 Many C purists discourage using Type Definitions, but you cannot overlook the modern desire to keep your code clean, readable, and maintainable.

-There are many good discussions between Linus Torvalds and the rest of the internet on [his views](https://yarchive.net/comp/linux/typedefs.html) on programmers that abuse the typedef keyword.
-It can certainly be agreed that this is a completely abusable feature of C.  But like the goto keyword, there are some places where it is useful.
+There are many good discussions between Linus Torvalds and the rest of the internet on [his views](https://yarchive.net/comp/linux/typedefs.html) on programmers that abuse the _typedef_ keyword.
+It can certainly be agreed that this is a completely abusable feature of C.  But like the _goto_ keyword, there are some places where it is useful.
 You will unfortunately be urged to ignore a feature of the language by many programmers and tutorials because most never learn when to use it in proper context.

 Most projects and coding firms you will write code for have Style Guides.
 Each guide will usually include a section on Type Definitions.
 Along with other restrictions on how code should be written for the given project.
 In general, if it makes things easier for you to write code, is generally self-documenting, helps with maintenance of the code base, then use it regardless of the opinions of other coders, unless the project you are working on has a strict Style Guide.
 In which case, you must follow it, regardless of preferred personal coding styles.

-**NOTE** - You will see typedefs being used in pretty much every example in this book.
-Instead of using <stdint.h>, which normally provides typedefs for specific bitwidth data types, this book uses shorter forms of the int32_t for an unsigned int.
+**NOTE** - You will see _typedef_ being used in pretty much every example in this book.
+Instead of using <stdint.h>, which normally provides a _typedef_ for specific bitwidth data types, this book uses shorter forms of the int32_t for an unsigned int.
 Instead prefixing all unsigned types with a _u_, and signed types with an _s_.
 In this case _s64_ would be a type guaranteed to be at least 64 bits and signed.
-The only base data type in C that you will see unmodified with a typedef is char.
+The only base data type in C that you will see unmodified with a _typedef_ is _char_.
 It has no equivalent associated signed or unsigned state.
-Remember the char data type is unique in that it has three distict states, char, usngined char, and signed char.
-The _u8_, and _s8_ typedefs specifiy an unsigned char, and signed char of 8 bits wide.
+Remember the _char_ data type is unique in that it has three distict states _char_, _usngined char_, and _signed char_.
+The _typedef_ _u8_, and _s8_ specifiy an _unsigned char_, and _signed char_ of 8 bits wide.
 Floating point types will be prefixed with an _f_.
 In the case of structs, unions, and other specific user types they will be prefixed with a _T_.

 [Return to Index](#index)